perim/libdicey/README.md

 set of entries that are not available but can be added later - this is similar to tearing/losing a card and adding a new card to your discard deck.

-All of these operations are O(1) complexity, meaning that increasing the size of your table does not increase the time they take to complete.
+All of these operations except add are O(1) complexity, meaning that increasing the size of your table does not increase the time they take to complete.
+Add and initial construction are O(N), where N for add is the size of the remaining unused entries.

 Example:
 ```c++